College of Nursing

 Graduate students in other divisions of the University may enroll in nonclinical courses in the College of Nursing (CON) with the approval of the graduate director of the college and the consent of the course professor.

 General Admission Requirements

-Regulations governing admission to graduate study in nursing include those established by both The Graduate School and the College of Nursing.
-Applicants must complete an application to The Graduate School and a College of Nursing supplement.
-Specific requirements for admission to each of the academic programs in nursing are listed below in that program’s section.
+Regulations governing admission to graduate study in nursing include those established by both the Graduate School and the College of Nursing.
+Applicants must complete an application to the Graduate School and a College of Nursing supplement.
+Specific requirements for admission to each of the academic programs in nursing can be found on the College of Nursing website under each program.